 I provide regular updated data as a special chapter in my annual report on the Transatlantic Economy.
 For the most recent data, click here.

-I lead a Transatlantic Digital Economy Working Group of private sector experts and public officials exploring digital challenges and opportunities for the United States and Europe.
+I have also led several Transatlantic Digital Economy Working Groups of private sector experts and public officials exploring digital challenges and opportunities for the United States and Europe.
 Selected products from those involved in our ongoing work include: